 Order our business-card sized Helpline cards for patients.

 We have a set of 3 A4 posters available to order.

 Exercise is not just a useful addition to the management of AS.
 It is one of the cornerstones of treatment.
 Exercise helps in the maintenance of flexibility and good posture and also assists with pain management and wellbeing.

 - Back to Action: A guide to exercising safely in the gym (pdf version).
 You can also buy a printed, spiral bound version in the NASS shop

-- Back to Action App: We have now been able to produce an App for iPhones, iPod touches and iPads which you can download completely free of charge from the Apple Shop
+- Back to Action App: We have an app for iPhones,iPads and android phones which you can download completely free of charge from iTunes or Google Play

 - Fight Back: Our exercise DVD aimed at people with more advanced AS who want to exercise at home.
 It includes 6 exercise programmes with 35 individual exercises and contains hip safe exercises